 Telecommunications technicians set up and maintain telecommunications hardware.
 Examples include equipment that carries a communications signal, connects to telephone lines, or connects to the internet.
 Telecommunications training generally includes coursework in electronics and working with computers.

 The telecommunications skills necessary for these jobs include both the technical aspects of repairs and maintenance as well as attention to detail.
 These details, as described by the U.S. Bureau of Labor Statistics, may include everything from actually working on the equipment to maintaining accurate records.
 Analytical skills are also important for helping to identify and solve problems clients may have with their equipment and to identify and defend against system intruders.
 Many businesses deal with large amounts of sensitive client information.
 As a result, telecommunications technicians also work to ensure information stored on servers and other business equipment is secure.

 Online Telecommunications Course Structure

-Students can expect to take a variety of highly technical coursework in order to gain the telecommunications skills necessary for this demanding and fast-paced career.
+Students can expect to take a variety of highly technical courses in order to gain the telecommunications skills necessary for this demanding career.
 These are often project-based so students can demonstrate proficiency in the core concepts.
-According to a review of course curricula, subject may include:
+According to a review of course curricula, subjects may include:

 - Telecommunications economics and regulatory law